sal55/langs/MLang.md/readme.md

 * Can create compilable one-file source amalgamations of projects
 * Does not need a build system like `make` (submit only the lead module, it will discover program structure automatically)

-Plus dozens more, including many micro-features.
+Plus many more micro-features.

 ###  Availability

 These were in-house tools, now are hobbyist projects used as personal tools.
 As such, while not exactly private or proprietory, their standard of implementation is not good enough for general use; they cannot be supported.
-(They're a little *too* informal!)

 However anyone is welcome to take from them whatever they wish.

 ### The Current M Compiler.

-I've been using an IL stage for a years, but have decided to do away with that.
-For my limited targets, it brought me few benefits.

-This new one is about 10% smaller and 10% faster.
+I update this every so often.
+The current one just completed has one away with the IL stage I've used for a few years, which makes it about 10% smaller and 10% faster.
 I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL \[independent IL project\] processor (last two maintained as test programs) and all active M compilers), but there's lots more to do in:

 * Testing and breaking in
 * Improving coverage of combinations of features (but this won't be 100% for a personal language used for a limited set of applications)